-In accordance with the most recent and latest data from the Bureau of Labor Statistics, not less than 40 deaths are recorded annually with most deaths occurring from falling off trucks, accidents with machines, and getting hit by vehicles while at work.
+According to the most recent data from the Bureau of Labor Statistics, no less than 30 deaths per 100,000 workers were recorded in 2021.
+This is lower than the 35 cases recorded in 2020.
+Most deaths occur from falling off trucks, accidents with machines, and getting hit by vehicles while at work.
 This, undoubtedly, is one of the most dangerous jobs in the world.